-In connection with the Purchase Agreement, we filed the November Registration Statement pursuant to which we registered for resale an aggregate of 98,404,985 shares of Common Stock consisting of: (i) 72,214,509 shares underlying the Debenture; and (ii) 26,190,476 shares of Common Stock issuable upon exercise of the 2015 Warrant.
+In connection with the Purchase Agreement, we filed a registration statement on Form S-1 on November 23, 2015, deemed effective on December 10, 2015, pursuant to which we registered for resale an aggregate of 98,404,985 shares of Common Stock consisting of: (i) 72,214,509 shares underlying the Debenture; and (ii) 26,190,476 shares of Common Stock issuable upon exercise of the 2015 Warrant (the "November Registration Statement").

 Under the terms of the Debenture, we received a reduction in the principal amount of the financing of (i) \$25,000 upon the Company's filing of the November Registration Statement within the time period specified and (ii) \$25,000 upon the effectiveness of the November Registration Statement within the time period specified.
-The current aggregate Principal Amount was adjusted to \$4,350,000 upon the date of the November Registration Statement and \$1,559,194 as of August 11, 2016.
+The current aggregate principal amount was adjusted to \$4,350,000 upon the date of the November Registration Statement and \$1,489,194 as of October 5, 2016 (the "Principal Amount") was outstanding.
+Any references to the "principal amount" or the defined term "Principal Amount" used in this registration statement shall refer to the reduced Principal Amount as described herein.